LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 again.
 This nicely mimics the behavior of simple menu-driven applications.

-Within this loop, menu options are printed to the screen and user input is collected.
-If the input is valid, it returns the choice as a String to the caller.
-This String corresponds to the chosen key (from ``choices``, which will be either ``actionChoices`` or ``columnChoices``) of the item the user selected.
+Within this loop, menu options are printed to the screen, and user input is collected.
+If the input is valid, it returns the choice as a ``String`` to the caller.
+This ``String`` corresponds to the chosen key (from ``choices``, which will be either ``actionChoices`` or ``columnChoices``) of the item the user selected.
 If invalid, it re-prompts the user.